hwdsl2/setup-ipsec-vpn/aws/README.md

 Make sure to do this with an **AWS ROOT ACCOUNT** or an **IAM ACCOUNT** with **ANDMINISTRATOR ACCESS**.

-Right-click the [**link**](https://raw.githubusercontent.com/hwdsl2/setup-ipsec-vpn/master/aws/cloudformation-template-ipsec) and save it as a file on your computer.
+Right-click the [**template link**](https://raw.githubusercontent.com/hwdsl2/setup-ipsec-vpn/master/aws/cloudformation-template-ipsec) and save it as a file on your computer.
 Then upload it as the template source in the stack creation wizard.

 ![Upload the file](upload-the-template.png)